 The Church in Mozambique is growing but needs our partnership to provide solid, biblical resources for training leaders.

-I was overwhelmed by the Guatemalan pastor’s daily response to the call of Jesus, and the willingness of his family to ignore the seemingly impossible task to spread the Gospel.
+I was overwhelmed by the Guatemalan pastor’s daily response to the call of Jesus, and the unwillingness of his family to ignore the seemingly impossible task to spread the Gospel.

 As the number of believers continues to increase, so does the need for resources.
 Many leaders do not even possess a Bible.